coatyio/coaty-examples/remote-operations/js/README.md

 individual lights or groups of lights in the same room, on the same floor, or in the same building.

+This example provides deployments

+* to run it on your local machine,
+* to run it from a public Github Pages host,
+* to run it with Docker.

 ## Run example locally

 To begin with, make sure that the `Node.js` JavaScript runtime (version 8 or